cstub/python-project-template/README.md

 conda activate python-project-template

 # install dependencies
-invoke pip-install
+poetry install

 # install pre-commit hook
 invoke precommit-install
 ```

-This sequence of commands creates the project environment using conda, compiles the python dependencies specified in the [requirement files](requirements)
+This sequence of commands creates the project environment using conda and installs the Python dependencies specified in the [pyproject.toml](pyproject.toml) file into the newly created environment.
-and installs the dependencies into the newly created environment.
-Afterwards the pre-commit hooks are installed and executed
-automatically upon each Git commit.
+Afterwards the pre-commit hooks are installed and registered for automatic execution on each Git commit.

 ### Setup using Remote Interpreter